mor-1/evaluation-guide/content/evaluation-guide/introduction.md

 Mendix was founded based on the belief that software development could only be significantly improved if there was a paradigm shift, which meant bringing the Business and IT much closer to together.

-For more details on the story behind Mendix, see [Why Was Mendix Founded?](why-mendix#founded).
+Read on for the story of Mendix in the [Why Was Mendix Founded?](why-mendix) section.

 ## What Is the Vision Behind Mendix?